yosbelms/remote-func/docs/usage-with-plain-js.md

 }`
 ```

-Remote functions needs to be registered in a Remote-func client make it work.
+Remote functions needs to be bound to a Remote-func client.

 **Create client**